benjaminesser/pathofinder/benchmark/README.md

 On this dataset, `snpfinder` takes only 1.27s, while `mpileup2snp` take 24.84s.
 That's almost 20x faster!

 Unfortunately this isn't due to our genius implementation.
 Rather, `mpileup2snp` is doing a lot more than `snpfinder`.
 There many `mpileup2snp` arguments that we left out of `snpfinder`.
 The VCF file created by `mpileup2snp` is a lot more sophisicated, with significantly more information in the INFO, FORMAT, and SAMPLE columns (including p-values).
-Instead, `snpfinder` is a light-weight variant caller, focusing mostly on just finding the positions of SNPs.
+Instead, `snpfinder` is a lightweight variant caller, focusing mostly on just finding the positions of SNPs.

 ## Scaling